 Impact of AI

 For all the diseases described above, vision loss and blindness can be delayed or prevented by early detection and treatment of the condition.
-This requires an examination and screening by a trained ophthalmologist or eye care professional.
+This requires an examination and screening by a trained ophthalmologist or an eye care professional.

 However, given the large numbers of people affected worldwide by these conditions, there are not sufficient specialists globally to screen everyone at risk.
 The shortfall is particularly acute in developing countries, including India, China and many countries in Asia and Africa.
 In addition to the dire shortage of trained professionals, many of the affected people live in remote areas with little or no access to an eye care clinic or a screening center.